mark-hahn/view-tail-large-files/README.md

 See the plugins section below for details of other features like tailing files.

+# Copying Text

+When you click anywhere in the text and drag the mouse, text will be selected and immediately copied to the clipboard.
+Only lines can be selected at this time.

 # Performance

 A ram-based index of lines in the file is created when the file is opened and appended to as the file grows.
 The index memory requirements are about 10% of the file size.
 So a 100 MByte file requires abount 10 MBytes of memory.
 The index is created as fast as the file can be read, which is usually about 1 second per 50 MBytes which is 20 seconds for a gigabyte.
 The index allows true random-access to any line so jumping to a specific location appears to be instantaneous and scrolling is fast.